If you're using the term "no-kill," you probably don't know what it means.

 To be considered no-kill, a shelter or rescue has to have at least a 90% placement rate for the animals in their care.
 Since 2015, AHS has met or exceeded that 90% standard — meaning we meet the qualifications to be considered no-kill.
 However, we’ve made a deliberate decision NOT to identify as a no-kill organization.
 It’s language we don’t ― and we won’t ― use, to describe ourselves or any other animal rescue agency.

 Why?
-Check out these four facts about no-kill, what it means, why AHS doesn’t use it, and how you can help more animals.
+Check out these four facts about no-kill, what it means, and why AHS doesn’t use it.

 1. No-kill does not equal no euthanasia.